 Zeller and Marshall each earned first-team All-America honors in 2012, the 14th and 15th first-team All-America seasons by Williams' players.

 Gooden (2002), Collison (2003), May (2005) and Hansbrough (2008) won National Player of the Year honors and LaFrentz (1997 and 1998), Pierce (1998), Gooden (2002), Collison (2003) and Hansbrough (2007, 2008 and 2009) have earned consensus first-team All-America honors.

-Four of his players have earned first-team Academic All-America honors – Jayhawks Vaughn (twice), Jerod Haase and Ryan Robertson at Kansas and Carolina’s Tyler Zeller (twice) – and 36 have earned first-team academic all-conference honors, including Zeller, a four-time recipient.
-Zeller became the first Tar Heel to be named the Academic All-America of the Year, became the school’s first two-time, first-team Academic All-America and was twice named the ACC’s top scholar-athlete.
+Four of his players have earned first-team Academic All-America honors - Jayhawks Vaughn (twice), Jerod Haase and Ryan Robertson at Kansas and Carolina's Tyler Zeller (twice) - and 37 have earned academic all-conference honors, including Zeller, a four-time recipient.
+Zeller became the first Tar Heel to be named the Academic All-America of the Year, became the school's first two-time, first-team Academic All-America and was twice named the ACC's top scholar-athlete.
 Vaughn also was the Academic All-America of the Year, making Williams the only coach in the last 25 years to have two different players win that award.

 Williams grew up in the Biltmore neighborhood of south Asheville.
 He attended Roberson High, where he played for Coach Buddy Baldwin.
 He played on Carolina's freshman team in 1968-69 and earned a bachelor's degree in education in 1972 and a master's degree in teaching in 1973.